 Members pay chapter dues in incremental payments (monthly, biweekly, weekly) and prepay regional assessments and international dues for the next fiscal year into an escrow account so that these funds will be "ready and waiting" at renewal time.
-If a member does not wish to renew her membership, the escrowed amount she has paid is refunded.
+If a member does not wish to renew their membership, the escrowed amount paid is refunded.
 Your chapter's standing rules should state that debts owed a chapter may be settled out of the member's escrowed funds, before any refund is paid.
-"Good standing" is based only on amounts paid to cover the current fiscal year, since the escrowed funds do not become the property of the chapter until the member indicates she wishes to renew her membership.
+"Good standing" is based only on amounts paid to cover the current fiscal year, since the escrowed funds do not become the property of the chapter until the member indicates they wish to renew their membership.
 Because this plan is optional, members who do not want to pay international dues or annual regional assessments in advance are allowed to pay in full just before renewing their membership.